Laughlin, Nevada: Transportation

 There are no freeways that pass directly through Laughlin, though Nevada State Route 163 connects Laughlin with southern Nevada and with Arizona State Route 95 in Bullhead City via a bridge over the Colorado River.

-A second bridge—south of Bullhead City—is scheduled to open in June 2024 after three years of construction at a cost of $60.6 million.
+A second bridge connecting Laughlin to Bullhead City opened on June 7, 2024 after three years of construction at a cost of $60.6 million.
+The Silver Copper Crossing carries one lane of traffic in each direction.

 Silver Rider Transit provides bus service on two routes in Laughlin, one of which operates 24 hours a day, 365 days a year.
 It also operates express buses to Las Vegas.
 Laughlin/Bullhead International Airport (IFP) lies across the river in Bullhead City, Arizona.
 The airport provides casino-sponsored chartered flights, and is also utilized by some private aircraft.
 Private shuttle companies connect Laughlin with Harry Reid International Airport in Las Vegas.
 The Riverside casino also operates a ferry to Bullhead City which connects to Bullhead Area Transit System.
 A shuttle also connects Laughlin with the Amtrak station in Kingman, Arizona.
 Laughlin is served by the bus company TUFESA with service to Phoenix and Las Vegas.